 When building it, the turf is cut from the ground with soil in it.
 This helps the grass to keep on growing with the rain and humidity of the Icelandic weather.
 Providing a great isolation system from the gust of cold wind.
 The ideal stones for turf houses must have a flat side so they can be layered easily.

 Sadly, after the II world war, the government encouraged a more modern way of building and house renewal.
 This ended up with many turf houses being destroyed and nowadays they are barely used.
 Back to the old days, they were basically everywhere.
 Turf houses were rarely detached; they were usually a setting of cluster of turf houses.
 Shared walls helped keeping the interior warm and allowed the owners to build a barn or a stable between one house and the other.

 Turf Houses, Traditional Icelandic Way of Living

 The interior of these houses were cozy and warm.
 Usually there was just one living-bed-kitchen room.
 In few words, just one room for everything and everyone.
 Beds were set on the side, kitchen at the bottom and then, in the main central space, the common area.
 Working spaces like the barn had a connecting aisle with the living area so you really did not need to go outside to switch rooms.

 If you would like to see how these houses look like, they are still some you can visit.
 There are turf houses museums with real houses, real interiors that will allow you to learn about how incredible these houses can be.
-Built in such natural and simple way but so useful, beneficial and convenient for the Icelandic people for centuries.
+Built in such natural and simple way but so useful, beneficial and convenient for the Icelandic people and their history for centuries.